-The Head of Education has overall responsibility for all off-site visits.
+The Head of School/Executive Head of Education has overall responsibly for any offsite activity.
 This responsibility is delegated in turn by degrees to the group leader/s to carry out the detailed planning required.
-The Head of Education still retains the responsibility of ensuring that the group leader/s are qualified to plan and lead the visits they are intending to and have the necessary experience.
+The Head of School/ Executive Head of Education still retains the responsibility of ensuring that the group leader/s are qualified to plan and lead the visits they are intending to and have the necessary experience.

-The group leader must agree all plans with the Head of Education.
+The group leader must agree all plans with the Head of School.